TanJunKiat/bevy_family/README.md

 # Features
 - [ ] A query pipeline that allows checking of existing parent and children that are in the application.
+- [ ] Able to add multiple components to a parent entity